 John Leguizamo's Latin History for Morons played Studio 54 on Broadway from October 2017 through February 2018, following a world premiere run at the Public Theater.
 But if you missed this hysterically educational solo show, fear not.
 Netflix has preserved it for the ages.
 Leguizamo, who has starred in such Hollywood smashes as "Moulin Rouge!" and "Romeo + Juliet," had long since built a stellar career on the stage thanks to his one-man shows (Mambo Mouth, Spic-O-Rama, Freak, Sexaholix...
 A Love Story, and Ghetto Klown).
 In this latest production, he uses his own signature style of humor to educate his son (and his audiences) on the Latin History that seems conspicuous by its absence in High School text books.
 He was the recipient of a Special Tony Award in 2018 for his efforts and this Netflix presentation shows you why.

 Ma Rainey's Black Bottom

 Based on Pulitzer Prize August Wilson's play, Viola Davis and the late Chadwick Boseman star in Ma Rainey's Black Bottom.
 The 1920s play in his century cycle, the jazz age drama sees Ma Rainey (played by Davis) attempt to take control of her music, met with strong resistance from her white management.
-Ma Rainey's Black Bottom was last seen on Broadway in 2003, starring Whoopi Goldberg in the title role.
+Ma Rainey's Black Bottom was last seen at the Bernard B. Jacobs Theatre in 2003, starring Whoopi Goldberg in the title role.
 But, if you're missing live music, you'll want to stream this on Netflix.